Dr Kathryn Church

 in Sexual and Reproductive Health

 I teach on the Family Planning Programmes (FPP) and Foundations in Reproductive Health modules.
 I help supervise summer projects for the MSc in Reproductive and Sexual Health Research.
-I currently have one PhD student investigating the impact of an m-health intervention on post-abortion family planning use in Bangladesh, and a DrPH student investigating integrated health services in Malawi.
+I currently have one PhD student investigating the impact of an m-health intervention on post-abortion family planning use in Bangladesh.

 In my previous roles at LSHTM, I conducted research for the ALPHA network, analysing HIV policies and their implementation in services access across 6 sub-Saharan countries; and for the Integra Initiative, a multi-country study investigating the integration of SRH and HIV services, and a partnership between LSHTM, Population Council and the International Planned Parenthood Federation.
 My PhD, which formed one sub-study within Integra, was an in-depth case study comparing four different models of HIV care and treatment (stand-alone and integrated SRH-HIV services) in Swaziland.
 Areas of focus were contraceptive needs and practices among people living with HIV, use of integrated services, satisfaction with care, and perceptions of HIV-related stigma.
 The study utilised mixed quantitative and qualitative methodologies.